Per Frimann

 Per Frimann Hansen (born 4 June 1962) is a Danish former football player.
 He played 158 matches as a midfielder for Belgian club RSC Anderlecht, with whom he won three Belgian championships, as well as the 1983 UEFA Cup.
 He played 17 matches and scored one goal for the Danish national team, and represented his country at the 1986 FIFA World Cup and 1988 European Championship.
+Since his retirement, Frimann has become an acclaimed football pundit and presenter.

 Biography

 Frimann started his career with Danish club Akademisk Boldklub (AB) under manager Christian Andersen.
 In 1980, Frimann made his senior debut for AB, who played in the top-flight Danish 1st Division.
 In 1981, Frimann moved to Kjøbenhavns Boldklub (KB).
 At KB, he was noticed by Belgian club Anderlecht, and he went to play for the club a season later.
 Frimann immediately got a place in the Anderlecht starting line-up, and he made his debut for the Danish national team in October 1983.
 Frimann remained seven seasons in Anderlecht, where he won three Belgian championships and the 1983 UEFA Cup.
 In his time at the club, he played alongside a number of fellow Danish national team players, most notably national team captain Morten Olsen.

 In 1988, after many injury problems at Anderlecht, the 26-year-old Frimann decided to return to Denmark.
 He was bought by Brøndby IF, and loaned out to Aarhus GF (AGF) in the 1988 season, where he won the 1988 Danish Cup.

 In 1989, he moved from AGF to Brøndby, where Morten Olsen was manager.
 In August 1990, Frimann ended his playing career, at 28 years of age, due to continued injury problems.
 He was the first player on Danish soil to have a testimonial match to his benefit, as the Danish 1986 World Cup team beat Brøndby IF 6–4.